peteroupc/html3dutil/doc/H3DU.md

-Finds an approximate tangent vector for the given surface evaluator at the given U and V coordinates by using numerical differentiation of the "evaluate" method with respect to the U axis.
+Finds an approximate tangent vector for the given surface evaluator at the given U and V coordinates by using numerical differentiation of the <code>evaluate</code> method with respect to the U axis.
-The tangent vector is the vector pointing toward the U axis, or alternatively, the partial derivative of the "evaluate" method with respect to U.
+The tangent vector is the vector pointing toward the U axis, or alternatively, the partial derivative of the <code>evaluate</code> method with respect to U.

 #### Parameters